Subscribe to stay updated

 The best place to get an idea of what's actually achievable is to look at your competitors.

-Look at the shapes, materials and other aspects of their product packaging design, and consider working within those boundaries, as you know they work for your competitor!
+Look at the shapes, materials and other aspects of the design of their packaging, and consider working within those boundaries, as you know they work for your competitor!